Museums

 Fayette County Museum (Vandalia)

 The museum contains Lincoln-era memorabilia and artifacts of the people living in the county.
-Of special interest is an original paper press from
+Of special interest is an original paper press from the Capitol and Lincoln's froe.

 301 West Main | Vandalia, IL